 Reykjavik is an expensive place to live.
-Fortunately, Scholarship support from the Val Björnson Icelandic Exchange Scholarship helps cover some of the cost of housing.
+Fortunately, a living stipend is available to cover some of the cost of housing.
 The stipend may vary slightly from year-to-year, but students can expect to receive approximately ISK55,000 (approximately $555) per month.

 Academic Year 2020-21: $3,665

 Spring Semester 2022: TBD

 *Fees Spring 2022 will be available October 2021.

 Program fee includes tuition and educational costs, and international health insurance.

 Dates & Deadlines

 If the deadline falls on a weekend, submit your materials on the following business day.